 Spoken texts were often structured with phrases, pauses, stops, stress, and any number of other features common to speech and which could be heard as distinct features.
 Yet this prosody does not consist of speech sounds as we commonly think of them, and is often inadequately captured by the bare 26 letters (or however many) of the alphabet.
 Today we use a range of punctuation to convey some of these characteristics of speech, such as full stops, commas, semicolons, and question marks, while being painfully aware—notoriously in the use of irony—that our script is not up to the job.

 For those written texts strongly governed by stress or number of syllables, we also use the layout of the text on the page to help us.
 The lines of a poem, or of a play, are displayed in their meter.
 Each new line on the page is a new line of poetry.
 It is so common in European languages that this is how poetry ‘looks’: you don’t even need to understand a language to identify poetry.
-Here, at the very least, the line is a functional unit.
+Here, at the very least, the line is a thing in itself.

 Yet punctuation and specific layout of a text are developments which came later—hundreds or even thousands of years later—than writing itself.
 If we look at the lines of Beowulf, the epic of Old English poetry, we can see lines (and a mid line break known as a caesura) which are important to understanding the rhythm of the spoken poem: